Thomas Savage (bishop): Career

 The now Archbishop Thomas Savage became one of the most important men in the north of England, exercising a great deal of power as the king's commissioner and leader of the King's Council of the North.
-As a result of the great power he yielded over the years of his tenure as Archbishop of York, he formed a rivalry with Henry Percy, 4th Earl of Northumberland, one of the most powerful noblemen in the north of England.
+As a result of the great power he wielded over the years of his tenure as Archbishop of York, he formed a rivalry with Henry Percy, 4th Earl of Northumberland, one of the most powerful noblemen in the north of England.
 Northumberland had wanted several of the positions on the council to go to his supporters but was unable to secure these positions, he had also frequently clashed with two of the Archbishop's household officers Sir John Hotham and Sir Robert Constable.
 Tensions between the Archbishop and Lord Northumberland mounted as a result of several clashes between their associates, and reached a head on 23 May 1504.
 That day Lord Northumberland left Fulford (a small town just outside York) with an escort of 13 armed riders.
 Archbishop Savage had passed that way not long before with an escort of 80 armed riders.
 Throughout that day the two parties had encountered each other on multiple occasions in York, and each time there had been provocation from members of both parties.
 On the road out of Fulford Northumberland and his men encountered a dozen of the Archbishop's men who had hung back from his main party.
 Two of these men deliberately rode between the Earl and his men causing the Earl's horse to stumble and fall to its knees.
 The Earl exclaimed 'Is there no way sirs but over me?' before striking one of the men in the face.
 Swords were drawn by members of both groups and some blows were exchanged.
 The main body of the Archbishop's force now aware of the commotion rode back to the scene of the altercation, The Archbishop's men aimed crossbows at the Earl and his men and insults were exchanged between both parties.
 One almost fired his weapon but another of the Archbishop's party cut the bow before he could do so, and thus full-scale fighting was avoided.
 Both the Archbishop and the Earl were apprehensive about what response awaited them from the King.
 The two men and their retainers were summoned to London by the King where they were questioned by a panel of counsellors.
 The Archbishop claimed that the entire situation was entirely down to the actions of Lord Northumberland, despite this King handed the two equal punishment, forcing them to enter bonds for £2000.
 The King was greatly displeased by the situation and the Archbishop's career faltered after this point, declining slowly but steadily until his death three years later.